mpanunto/PanunTools/docs/README_CreateFireProgression.md

 The below screenshot shows what the output attribute table looks like.
 Users can opt to either reference one of the label fields to quickly apply a symbology, or they can create their own symbology field using the parsed datetime information and acreage values.

 ![screenshot_CreateFireProgression_3.png](/docs/screenshot_CreateFireProgression_3.png?raw=true)

+A demonstration of this tool can be viewed [at this link]([/docs/screenshot_CreateFireProgression_3.png?raw=true](https://youtu.be/0jUqQ8PP4Ek?t=282)), with more in depth documentation beggining on [Page 8 of this document](https://wildlandfirelearningportal.net/pluginfile.php/211584/mod_resource/content/1/Progression%20Methods%20of%20Work.pdf).